Applied AI

 Structured interviewing is central to extracting actionable knowledge.
 Practical steps:

-• Conduct time-boxed interviews focusing on screens, machine handoffs, tool changes, and common failure modes.
+• Time-boxed interviews focusing on screens, machine handoffs, tool changes, and common failure modes.

-• Record and transcribe conversations with explicit consent, and annotate with references to observed artifacts or logs.
+• Record and transcribe conversations with consent, annotating references to observed artifacts or logs.

-• Capture non-verbal cues, exceptions, and real-world boundary conditions that often escape written manuals.
+• Capture non-verbal cues, exceptions, and real-world boundary conditions often missing from manuals.

-• Tag interview content to a predefined ontology to enable later synthesis and validation.
+• Tag interview content to a predefined ontology to enable synthesis and validation.

 SOP synthesis and artifact generation

-AI-assisted synthesis transforms collected data into SOPs, checklists, and training materials.
+AI-assisted synthesis transforms captured data into SOPs, checklists, and training materials.
 Practical guidance:

-• Template-driven generation: use standardized SOP templates with sections for purpose, scope, steps, safety, tooling, metrics, and verification.
+• Template-driven generation using standardized SOP templates with sections for purpose, scope, steps, safety, tooling, metrics, and verification.

 • Provenance embedding: attach source references to each step, including interview identifiers and supporting data.